-187. It is the intent on Lots C1 and C2 in conjunction with Lot D, to create a transition subarea between the Block F Activity Area and the Block F Quiet Area, through the provision of community facilities and community gathering spaces.
+187. It is the intent on Lots C1 and C2 in conjunction with lot D, to create a transition sub-area between the Block F Activity Area and the Block F Quiet Area, through the provision of community facilities and community gathering spaces.
 Lots C1 and C2 are within a Block F Intermediate Area.

 - 188. (1) The following uses and no others shall be permitted on Lots C1 and C2:

-- a) Community Centre, subject to being located on Lot C1 only
+- a) Community Centre, subject to being located on lot C1 only

 - b) Child Day Care Facility

 - c) Park or Playground

 - d) Public Authority Building or Use

-- e) Public Utility

-- f) Temporary Sales Office, subject to being located on Lot C2 only

-- g) Accessory Buildings customarily ancillary to any of the uses listed in this Section - h) Accessory Uses customarily ancillary to any of the uses listed in this Section
+- e) Public Utility - f) Temporary Sales Office - g) Accessory Buildings customarily ancillary to any of the uses listed in this Section - h) Accessory Uses customarily ancillary to any of the uses listed in this Section

-- 189. (1) Subject to all other provisions of this Bylaw and all the other applicable regulations, the Manager may approve any of the uses listed below on Lots C1 and C2, subject to such conditions or additional regulations the Manager may decide, provided that before making a decision the Manager considers the intent of the Bylaw, the Design Guidelines in Appendix 5, the recommendations of the Advisory Design Panel, and has notified such adjacent property owners and residents that the Manager deems may be affected: - a) Social Service Centre - b) Temporary Parking, subject to being located on Lot C2 only
+- 189. (1) Subject to all other provisions of this Bylaw and all the other applicable regulations, the Manager may approve any of the uses listed below on Lots C1 and C2, subject to such conditions or additional regulations the Manager may decide, provided that before making a decision the Manager considers the intent of the Bylaw, the Design Guidelines in Appendix 5, the recommendations of the Advisory Design Panel, and has notified such adjacent property owners and residents that the Manager deems may be affected: - a) Social Service Centre - b) Temporary Parking, subject to being located on C2 only

-190. The maximum number of principal buildings on Lots C1 and C2 shall not exceed 1 per lot.
+190. The maximum number of principal buildings on lots C1 and C2 shall not exceed 1 per lot.